ShenLab-Genomics/lab_website/data/news/d210329_professor_shen_join.md

 ---
 title: Dr. Ning Shen joins
-date: '2021-03-01'
+date: "2021-03-01"
 ---

-Dr. Ning Shen joined as an investigator of the Hundred Talents Program Investigator of Zhejiang University Medical Center.
+Dr. Ning Shen joined as an investigator of the Hundred Talents Program Investigator of Zhejiang University Liangzhu Laboratory.